vbudi000/cloudpak8s/_content/integration/deploy-tracing.md

 7. Check the license agreement.
 8. Under Parameters -> Quick start
    1. Integration Platform Navigator Hostname -> This is the hostname of your platform navigator.
 Copy and paste without the https://
-   2. Global: Images Registry Secret -> This is your pull secret you created in the previous set of instructions
+   2. Global: Images Registry Secret -> This is your pull secret you created in the previous set of instructions.  for ROKS installations, this will be created automatically
    3. Ingress: Hostname -> This is the hostname of your proxy node for your install.
    4. Configuration DB: Storage Class Name -> Storage Class for your block storage (e.g. ceph, ibmc-block-bronze)
    5. Operations Dashboard Store: Storage Class Name -> Storage Class for your block storage (e.g. ceph, ibmc-block-bronze)